som-shahlab/temp_ds_shift_robustness/dg/README.md

-# Model Robustness to Temporal Dataset Shift
+# Domain Generalization does not Improve Model Robustness to Temporal Distribution Shift in Clinical Medicine
-- Replication of MIMIC-IV findings in STARR OMOP plus additional experimentation with model training using more diverse and recent data
+- Replication of the findings in [Guo et al 2022](https://www.nature.com/articles/s41598-022-06484-1) using data from STARR OMOP that shows domain generalization (IRM, CORAL, and domain adversarial learning) does not improve model robustness in the presence of temporal distribution shift over standard ERM.